akosgarai/go_opengl_playground/pkg/mesh/README.md

 - **axis** - The mesh is rotated on this axis.
 If this vector is null, then the mesh is not rotated.
 The model transformation is calculated based on this.
 - **scale** - The mesh is scaled by this vector.
 The model transformation is calculated based on this.

-It has setter functions for the parameters, and getters for the necessary ones.
+It has setter functions for the parameters, and getters for the necessary ones, also one for the model transformation matrix calculation and one for updating the state of the mesh.

 ## Textured mesh